 Ms. Baker is former senior corporate vice president and chief human resources officer of Cargill, Inc. ("Cargill"), a global food and agricultural company, a position she held from 2014 until her retirement in 2020.
 She served as a member of the executive team and was responsible for Cargill's global human resources strategy and practices.
 Prior to joining Cargill in 2014, she served as executive vice president and chief human resources officer of Hertz Global Holdings, Inc. (NASDAQ GS: HTZ) from 2007 to 2014.
 Before joining Hertz, Ms. Baker was senior vice president, global human resources of The Reynolds & Reynolds Company, a leading provider of automotive dealer management systems, from 2005 to 2007.
 She also served in various management and leadership roles at The Timken Company from 1981 to 2005.
-Ms. Baker has served on the board of Pactiv Evergreen (NASDAQ: PTVE), a manufacturer and distributor of foodservice, food merchandising products and fresh beverage cartons, since 2020, where she serves as chairwoman of the board, chair of the Compensation Committee and as a member of the Audit Committee.
+Ms. Baker has served on the board of Pactiv Evergreen (NASDAQ: PTVE), one of the largest manufacturers of fresh food and beverage packaging in North America, since 2020, where she serves as chairwoman of the board, chair of the Compensation Committee and as a member of the Audit Committee.

-Ms. Baker's qualifications to serve on our Board include many years of executive experience for large enterprises, providing extensive expertise in global human resources management, leadership development and large-scale organizational change, as well as her public company board experience.
+Ms. Baker's qualifications to serve on our Board include many years of executive experience for large enterprises, including direct experience in industries and end markets similar to ABM's, during which she gained extensive expertise in global human resources management, leadership development and large-scale organizational change.
+Ms. Baker also brings her public company board experience that provides us with a broader market view of public company-specific considerations that are relevant to ABM.

-Donald F. Colleran Director Since 2018 Age 67
+Donald F. Colleran Director Since 2018 Age 68

 Mr. Colleran is former president and chief executive officer/executive advisor of FedEx Express, a subsidiary of FedEx Corporation, a global provider of supply chain, transportation, business and related information services, a position he held from 2019 until his retirement in 2022.
 From 2017 to 2019, Mr. Colleran was executive vice president and chief sales officer of FedEx Corporation.
-He also serves on the FedEx Corporation Strategic Management Committee, which sets the strategic direction for FedEx.
-Mr. Colleran joined FedEx in 1989, where he has served in a variety of leadership roles including executive vice president, global sales of FedEx Services from 2006 through 2016.
-He has served as a director of EastGroup Properties, Inc. (NYSE: EGP), an equity real estate investment trust, since 2017, and serves as a member of the Compensation Committee and Nominating and Corporate Governance Committee.
+He also served on the FedEx Corporation Strategic Management Committee, which sets the strategic direction for FedEx.
+Mr. Colleran joined FedEx in 1989, where he served in a variety of leadership roles including executive vice president, global sales of FedEx Services from 2006 through 2016.
+He has served on the board of EastGroup Properties, Inc. (NYSE: EGP), an equity real estate investment trust, since 2017, and as chairman of the board since 2023, and serves as a member of the Compensation Committee and Nominating and Corporate Governance Committee.

-Mr. Colleran's qualifications to serve on our Board include his extensive experience in a variety of leadership roles at a major, multinational company, including business, sales, leadership, and global operations.
-Mr. Colleran also brings public company experience to our Board.
+Mr. Colleran's qualifications to serve on our Board include his extensive experience in a variety of leadership roles at a multinational company, through which he gained expertise in business, sales, and global operations matters.
+This experience enables him to contribute insights to ABM regarding complex global supply chain, logistics, sales and marketing strategies in the service industry.
+Mr. Colleran also brings public company experience to our Board that provides us with a broader market view of public company-specific considerations that are relevant to ABM.